marcusandreiespiloy/liquidation-email-reminder-automation/README.md

-**Built for Finance Teams who value accuracy over manual follow-ups.**

-I created this because chasing people for receipts is the least productive part of finance.
-I’ve found that automation is the only way to ensure nothing slips through the cracks.
-This script bridges the gap between your Pivot Table reports and your Contact Database to send automated, personalized reminders.
+📨 The "No-Nonsense" Liquidation & Overdue Tracker (v2.0)
+Google Apps Script | Developed by Marcus Espiloy

+I built this because, in finance, chasing receipts is a low-value use of time that carries high-value risks.
+Having handled pipelines with 75,000+ transaction lines, I know that manual follow-ups are where errors happen.

+This system is my solution for Alphabet Soup Inc. (and any data-heavy finance team).
+It bridges the gap between raw financial pivots and employee inboxes, ensuring that every "nudge" is backed by actual data evidence.

-🛠 Why I built it this way:
+🛠 Why I built it this way (My "Logic First" Approach):
+Threaded Conversations: I hate cluttered inboxes. v2.0 logs Gmail Thread IDs so that every weekly reminder stays in one continuous conversation.
+It’s cleaner for the employee and creates a better audit trail for me.

+Evidence-Based Nudging: I don’t just tell people they owe money; I show them the math.
+The script generates a custom CSV attachment for every recipient, filtered from the master data.

-Accuracy over guesswork: It pulls directly from the GMA Summary and Overdue Summary pivots.
-If the data is in the sheet, it’s in the email.
+Accuracy Over Guesswork: It pulls directly from GMA and Overdue Pivots.
+If it's in the sheet, it’s in the email.
+If the balance is zero, the script is smart enough to skip them.

-Respecting Inbox Space: I programmed it to skip anyone with a zero balance.
-We only send emails when there is an actual "Remaining" amount to discuss.

-The "Safety First" Approach: I’ve included a TEST_MODE toggle.
-As someone who handles financial data, I know you never "go live" without a dry run.
+Safety & Compliance: I've included a TEST_MODE toggle and a Data Privacy Act disclaimer.
+As someone who handles P1.8M+ in advances, I never "go live" without a dry run.

-Compliance-Ready: It automatically attaches the required Data Privacy Act disclaimer to keep everything above board.

 📊 The Setup (The Technical Bit)
-To keep the logic locked in, your Google Sheet should be structured like this:
+To keep the logic locked in, your Google Sheet needs:

-GMA Summary: Pivot Table (Payee in Col A, Remaining Balance in Col E).

-Overdue Summary: Pivot Table (Overdue Amount in Col B).

-Database: Your "Source of Truth" for contacts.
-Ensure the Name column matches your Pivot names exactly.
+GMA Summary & Overdue Summary: Your "Source of Truth" pivot tables.

+DATA: The raw transaction dump (used for the CSV breakdowns).

+Database: Your contact list.
+I’ve added support for multiple databases (Regions/HQ) because finance tools should be built to scale.

 🚀 Getting it Running
 Paste the code into your Apps Script project.

-Check the SETTINGS block—I’ve kept the sheet names modular so you can tweak them without breaking the core logic.
+Check the SETTINGS block at the top—I’ve kept the sheet names and variables modular so you can tweak them without breaking the core engine.

-Run a test.
-Verify the numbers match your pivot.

-Set it and forget it: I recommend a weekly Time-driven trigger.
+Set a Time-driven trigger for Monday mornings.
 It’s one less thing for you to monitor.